 Politics is, and always has been dominated by the older generation.
-The latest 115th Congress in America is the oldest in history according to Quoroum.
+The latest 115th Congress in America is the oldest in history according to Quora.
 The average age of a Representative is 57 while the average age of a Senator is 61.
 On a more local level, here in Ireland, only one candidate under the age of 25 was elected to the Oireachtas in 2016, where as there were around 67 candidates between the age of 36 and 55 elected.

 After learning these statistics, Ciara and I decided to do a video where we discussed how we believe youths could be encouraged to run for office or to just simply get involved in politics and voting.
-Here are the five points we camE up with.
+Here are the five points we came up with.

 One way we believed more youths would get interested and involved in politics would be educating them better about political structures.
 We get very little insight into politics at a young age.
 We believe that a class could be introduced into schools to teach pupils all about the political structure in their country.
 The majority of youths in todays society wouldn't know much about their political structure or even the names of the big politicians in their country and by teaching them this in school they might become more interested.

 It is very well known that running an election campaign is very very expensive.
 There are so many different expenses involved in running a successful campaign and getting elected.
 Young people very rarely have the amount of money needed for running a campaign.
 If a grant or scholarship was available to young people who were to run for office whether it's local or national, it might entice more younger people to take the first step on the political ladder.